Seniors

 Read Full Story

-Volunteerism is alive and well in the city of Lakewood.
-Of the multitudes who serve this community, few are more appreciated than the Home-Delivered-Meals volunteers working with the Lakewood Department of Human Services, Division of Aging.
-Coming from all walks of life, they are united in their desire to provide a hot meal and a friendly smile to Lakewood's vulnerable elderly.
-From the retired who are wanting to make productive use of their time, to the young moms who are wanting to teach volunteerism to their children, to the business people who are willing to take time out during their day, they are all working together to make a difference in the lives of our neighbors.
-Anna Ford, nutrition Supervisor for the Division of Aging states that she is proud to work alongside a team of such committed people.
-"These volunteers exemplify the community's willingness to care for each other."
+Volunteerism is alive and well in Lakewood.
+Of the huge number of people giving of their time in this community, few are more appreciated than the people helping to bring meals to our home bound neighbors.
+Coming from all walks of life, Lakewood Division of Aging volunteers are united in their desire to provide a hot meal and a smile to Lakewood’s vulnerable elderly.
+From the retired who are wanting to make productive use of their time to young moms and dads who are wanting to teach volunteerism to their children, to professionals who are willing to take some time during their day, they are all working together to make a difference in the lives of their neighbors.

 Read Full Story